DanRohde/blender-stuff/WFC 3D Generator/README.md

     1. open 3D Viewport: WFC 3D Gen > WFC 3D Generator
     2. Press "Generate WFC 3D Model"

+## Limitations and Known Issues
+* For neighbor restrictions to be effective, there must be more than one object in the source collection.

 ## Neighbor Constraints
 * Used custom properties: `wfc_left`, `wfc_right` ,`wfc_front`, `wfc_back`, `wfc_top`, `wfc_bottom`